Al-Nour Party: Post-Morsi coup political decline

 After the overthrow of Muslim Brotherhood president Mohammad Morsi, Salafi parties supported the regime of President Abdel Fattah al-Sisi who in turn courted them, despite the hard line he generally took against political Islam.
 But in the 2015 House of Deputies elections, Al-Nour won only 12 seats out of a total of 596, and in the September 2020 parliamentary elections, Al-Nour failed to win any seats in the Egyptian Senate, (they won 45 seats in the Senate elections of January 2012).
 Some of the reasons given for the party's poor performance were the closure of mosques (a common gathering place and "the main sphere of activity for the Salafists") due to Covid, "hostile propaganda" from their cousin Islamists, the Muslim Brotherhood, anger over Salafist cooperation with Sisi, and very low voter turnout in the first election (14%) and runoff (10.25%).
 Political scientist Akram Badreddine of Cairo University notes also a general decline in voter support for "political parties with religious backgrounds".

+The party won six seats in the 2025 Egyptian parliamentary election.